 Think about the composition

 Try to have one volunteer as the ‘main’ person, who looks directly at the camera.
 This creates a focus for the image.
-If you’re taking photographs to be used with the Volunteer Attraction templates for posters and leaflets, avoid including anything important (such as children’s faces!) in the bottom third of the photo.

 Another way to look at composition is to think of the photo in thirds.
 It’s easier to do this if you turn on the grid setting.
 (You can do this in Settings on your phone.)